 Graham: It happened pretty naturally.
 I don’t think we ever talked about a specific direction.
 A large influence on our sound was the combination of Emily introducing me to the Bluegrass cello style (specifically Rushed Eggleston – look him up fellow cellos!) and hearing the now-disbanded duo the Civil Wars and their awesome vocal harmonies.
 I guess we were always just thinking along the same lines.
 Convenient!

-Have you a best track you love to perform?
+Do you have the best track you love to perform?

 Emily: I love playing “The One You’re Leaving;” it’s so fun and upbeat and doesn’t take itself seriously at all.
-The A Cappella line ‘Go fall on your face’ is my favourite bit.
+The A Cappella line ‘Fall on your face’ is my favourite bit.

-As for shows, anything crazy or interesting ever happened while performing?
+As for shows, did anything crazy or interesting ever happen while performing?

-What have you got planned for the rest of the year in terms of tracks or events?
+What have you planned for the rest of the year regarding tracks or events?

-Emily: This is the first year we’ve played summer festivals (last year we were eyes deep in university submissions).
+Emily: This is the first year we’ve played summer festivals (last year, we were eyes deep in university submissions).
 We’re doing Kelburn, Southern Fried Festival, Glasgow Americana and most likely a lot of Fringe busking.
-We are also releasing our debut album this year and there will be a lot of planning around that.
+We are also releasing our debut album this year and there will be much planning around that.

 Graham: The Cello and your focus to playing is amazing, having played since the age of 7 has it always been something you wanted to focus on future wise?

 Graham: You are too kind.
-I had a shady patch in my mid-teen years where I was too interested in heavy metal and being a rock god.
+In my mid-teen years, I had a shady patch where I was too interested in heavy metal and being a rock god.
 The classical pieces I was learning on cello at the time didn’t allow for the same amount of grrrrrrrrrrrrr.
-I was lucky enough to have an unbelievably patient teacher and around age 18 I started actually practising again.
-If I had the opportunity to go back in time and tell mid-teenage Graham to go play your damn cello for once, I wouldn’t though – I feel those years of excessively overdriven guitars and AWESOME RIFFAGE shaped the way I play the cello now.
+I was lucky enough to have an unbelievably patient teacher, and around age 18, I started actually practising again.
+If I had the opportunity to go back in time and tell mid-teenage Graham to play your damn cello for once, I wouldn’t, though – I feel those years of excessively overdriven guitars and AWESOME RIFFAGE shaped the way I play the cello now.

-As a band have you all got the same ideas of what you want and where you are heading?
+As a band, have you all got the same ideas about what you want and where you are heading?

-Who write the songs and where is your inspiration gained?
+Who wrote the songs, and where is your inspiration gained?

-Emily: It’s pretty much a 50/50 split when it comes to songwriting.
-Graham’s strength is the cool chords and solid theory knowledge whereas I tend to write more lyrics and melody but having said that we have often switched those roles.
+Emily: It’s pretty much a 50/50 split in songwriting.
+Graham’s strength is the cool chords and solid theory knowledge, whereas I tend to write more lyrics and melody.
+That said, we have often switched those roles.
 Every idea is discussed and decided on together.
 Our inspiration comes from any piece of good music that has an impact on us.
-Bluegrass, Rock, and Pop – we like to mix them up.
+Bluegrass, Rock, and Pop—we like to mix them up.

 Emily: Tough one!
 We’ve had some great gigs like playing on the Danny Kyle stage at Celtic Connections and showcasing for Wide Days, those two were special for us.
-For me the most memorable moment was writing our first EP.
-We’d never written together before and we had a deadline, which meant it all got written and recorded in two weeks.
-Manic, but so satisfying.
+The most memorable moment was when we wrote our first EP.
+We’d never written together before and had a deadline, meaning it all got written and recorded in two weeks.
+It’s manic but so satisfying.
 We had the riff for Carolina and 5 hours left ‘til the deadline.
-Graham and I locked ourselves away in different rooms – I had to write the lyrics and he had to come up with the chorus.
+Graham and I locked ourselves away in different rooms – I had to write the lyrics, and he had to come up with the chorus.

 Few fun questions for you!
-Describe each of your styles in fashion in 3 words?
+Describe each of your fashion styles in 3 words?

 Graham: Beardy Bluegrass Hipster